Matire Harwood: Career

 In addition to her work as an academic researcher, Harwood practices as a trainee GP at Papakura Marae Health Clinic.

 Harwood is the recipient of several national and international awards, including the 2018 Matariki Award, Tūhono for Improving Māori Health, the 2017 New Zealand L'Oréal UNESCO For Women in Science Fellowship, and the 2017 Dr Maarire Goodall Award.

 Harwood has served on national health committees, including as a member of the PBRF Assessment Panel (2018 onwards), and the Expert Advisory Group for New Zealand Health Strategy (2018 onwards) and as a board member for the Medical Research Institute of New Zealand (2017 onwards), the Health Research Council (2009–2016), the Waitematā District Health Board (2016 onwards), and the Asthma Respiratory Foundation of New Zealand (2006–2010; 2016 onwards).

-In 2019 Harwood was awarded the Health Research Council of New Zealand's Te Tohu Rapuora Award.
+In 2019, Harwood was awarded the Health Research Council of New Zealand's Te Tohu Rapuora Award.

 During the COVID-19 pandemic in New Zealand, Harwood has been the representative of Te Rōpū Whakakaupapa Urutā National Māori Pandemic Group on the Ministry of Health's COVID-19 Technical Advisory Group.

+In the 2024 King's Birthday Honours, Harwood received the King's Service Medal, for services to Māori health.